man-myth/notes-app/README.md

 - **Livewire**: Full-stack framework for Laravel that makes building dynamic interfaces simple.
 - **Breeze**: Simple, minimal Laravel authentication.
 - **Livewire Volt**: Enhanced components for Livewire.
+- **WireUI** : Simple, Fast, and Elegant Blade Components for Alpine.js, Tailwind, Livewire, and the Tall Stack.

 ### Setup Instructions
 To set up the project locally, follow these steps: